Ordination -- Very Groovy Action

 What is TOGE’s fundamental core belief?

-TOGE members express their core belief in human equality by speaking the official creed: “You are my equal; and I am yours.”
-This creed establishes the foundation upon which human relationships should be formed and social structures built.
-As an ordained minister of TOGE, you are expected to remain faithful to this core belief in equality.
+TOGE members express their core belief in equality by speaking the official creed: “You are my equal.
+And I am yours.”
+This creed establishes the foundation upon which egalitaian relationships and social structures will flourish.
+As an ordained clergy member of TOGE, you are expected to remain faithful to this core belief in equality.

-When a marriage is officiated by a TOGE minister, the vows exchanged by the couple must begin with the statement: “I am you equal; and you are mine.”
+In a TOGE marriage, the vows exchanged by the couple must begin with our Declaration of Truth: “I am you equal.
+And you are mine.”
 This oath establishes the foundation upon which the marriage may flourish and belief in human equality proliferate.
-All subsequent vows must comport with this foundational oath.
+All subsequent vows must comport with this foundational Truth.

 Which type of marriage below is not authorized by TOGE?

 In addition to establishing a foundation of equality, marriage is a legal institution with formal legal requirements.
-Click each box below for a general overview.
+Review and click each box below.

 Fill your information: